gbgabiola/100DaysOfCode/r1-log.md

 ## Day 17: June 18, Monday
 **Today's Progress**: Working with the pset of cs50 and basicJS in FCC.
 Continue reading YDKJS.
 Investing more with the concepts of programming and computer science is beneficial in the long run.

+## Day 18: June 19, Tuesday
+**Today's Progress**: Read an article [How to get hired](https://sivers.org/gethired), [Memorizing a programming language using spaced repetition software](https://sivers.org/srs), and [Should you learn programming?
+Yes.](https://sivers.org/prog).
+Solving pset in cs50 using Clang.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: